-Paramedics attending 999 call attacked with bricks and tables
+Arrests after paramedics attending 999 call pelted with bricks

 -

-Paramedics attending 999 call attacked with bricks and tables
+Arrests after paramedics attending 999 call pelted with bricks

-Ambulance crews responding to a 999 call that a 13-year-old girl was in cardiac arrest were pelted with bricks and tables as they tried to gain access to the house.
+Two teenage girls have been arrested after paramedics responding to a 999 call were pelted with bricks and tables.

+Ambulance staff had been attempting to gain access to a house following reports of a 13-year-old girl in cardiac arrest in Eastleigh, Hampshire, on Wednesday evening.

-South Central Ambulance Service NHS Foundation Trust said its paramedics were "met by a barrage of bricks, glasses, tables, chairs and other items" which were thrown from upstairs windows in Eastleigh on Wednesday evening.
+South Central Ambulance Service NHS Foundation Trust said its paramedics were "met by a barrage of bricks, glasses, tables, chairs and other items" which were thrown from an upstairs windows.

 More paramedics had to be sent to the scene as the original ambulance and rapid response car suffered damage.